LGBTQ rights in Haiti: Duvaliers

-No evidence exists as to whether or not LGBT people were specifically targeted during the Duvalier dictatorships.
+No evidence exists as to whether or not LGBTQ people were specifically targeted during the Duvalier dictatorships.
 The noted artist Richard Brisson was executed by the dictatorship, although it remains unclear whether or not his sexual orientation was a factor in his execution.

 Post-1980s

 More recently, Prime Minister nominee Michele Pierre-Louis was rumored to be a lesbian, thus promoting public condemnation by legislators that she was immoral and thus unfit to hold public office.
 She was allowed to hold the post, but only after reading a public statement declaring the rumors to be false and an insult to her good character.

-In 2007, the New York City-based Haitian Lesbian and Gay Alliance was created to provide social services to the Haitian LGBT minority as well as to campaign for their human rights.
+In 2007, the New York City-based Haitian Lesbian and Gay Alliance was created to provide social services to the Haitian LGBTQ minority as well as to campaign for their human rights.

 In 2008, about a dozen Haitians took part in the nation's first gay rights demonstration.

 2010 earthquake

 Fourteen Haitians were killed by the 2010 earthquake while attending a support group for gay and bisexual men.

 In the weeks following the earthquake, many gay men in Haiti heard sermons on the radio and in churches, as well as talk in the streets that blamed the masisi (gay, derogative) and other "sinners" for incurring the wrath of God and causing the earthquake.

 One gay man reported to the International Gay and Lesbian Human Rights Commission (IGLHRC) and that a man who has sex with men (MSM) friend was beaten by an angry crowd whose members verbally abused him and accused him of being responsible for the earthquake.

 When Paul Emil Ernst, the Director of the AIDS service organization Action Civique Contre le VIH (ACCV) in Port-au-Prince struggled to climb out from under the rubble of his collapsed office, he heard cheers coming from neighbors gathering outside: "Meci Jesus, prezidan an pedo ki mouri." ("Thank you Jesus, the president of the pedophiles is dead.") and "Mo an masisi!" ("Death to the masisi!").

 There were also verbal and physical attacks against Vodou practitioners following the earthquake, perpetrated by those who felt that, like homosexuals, Vodouists were immoral and bore some responsibility for the country's catastrophe.

-It is common knowledge in Haiti that a significant number of Vodou are masisi, and many LGBT believe that it was easier to be open about one's sexuality and gender expression within Vodou culture.
+It is common knowledge in Haiti that a significant number of Vodou are masisi, and many LGBTQ believe that it was easier to be open about one's sexuality and gender expression within Vodou culture.

 After the earthquake hit, gay and bisexual men reported that they had taken on a more masculine demeanor since the earthquake, altering their voice, posture, and gait – "mettre des roches sur nos epaules" ("putting rocks on our shoulders") – in order to avoid harassment both inside and outside of the camps and to reduce the chances of being denied access to emergency housing, healthcare, and/or enrollment in food-for-work programs.